ZhenYangCS/zhenyangcs.github.io/_pages/about.md

 ---
 permalink: /
-title: "I am seeking a PhD position.
-If you are interested in me, please kindly reach out 🤗."
+title: "If you are interested in my work, please kindly reach out 🤗."
 excerpt: "About me"
 author_profile: true
 redirect_from: